Dermaplaning - Back to the Basics Loading and Holding your Dermaplaning Blade Handle

 Never hold your Dermaplaning blade from underneath.
 This is incorrect and will result in

-Your hand will be in the way hindering vision
+- Your hand will be in the way hindering practitioner.